 If you want to dine at Spiaggia but just can’t foot the bill, your solution is this adjacent sibling café.
 The ingredients come from the same kitchen, so they’re just as impeccable, and the attention to regional Italian tradition is just as detailed.
 The room is more casual, prices are lower, and service is less formal, making it a perfect lunch escape from Mag Mile shopping.
 Save room for incredible pastas, like gnocchi pillows in perfect wild-boar ragù or strands of bucatini tossed with 'nduja.

 Italian goes glitzy at Gold Coast's Nico Osteria, an Italian seafood restaurant from Paul Kahan’s One Off Hospitality.
 The dining room is gorgeous and packed in with people to see and be seen—and also dig into pristine crudo, whole fish and lobster spaghetti.
-Amaro-based cocktails from Matty Eggleston just add to the restaurant's appeal.
+Amaro-based cocktails just add to the restaurant's appeal.

 B Hospitality Co.
 (The Bristol, Balena), offers well-executed takes on classic Italian-American dishes, like shrimp scampi, fettuccine alfredo and chicken Parmesan.
 It’s a comfortable restaurant—the dining room has an old-school vibe, with red leather banquette seating, white tablecloths and black and white photos affixed to the walls, while the long, curved bar and tin ceiling provide a dark, comfortable place to sip classics like Manhattans and Negronis.